 - When you adopt one dog from PRAR, you save TWO lives.
 You have given a furever home to the pet you bring home, and you make room within our program so that we can save another from euthanasia.
 That’s something you can feel good about! ♥

-We do not warehouse our orphans in a facility.
-We are a 100% foster-based animal rescue, and all of our orphans live in private foster homes.
-However, our fosters are happy to schedule a private meet and greet if you find a pet you’d like to consider adopting.
+Pawsitive Restorations Animal Rescue is a 100% foster-based animal rescue.
+That means that all of our orphans live with loving families in private foster homes within our community.
+However, our foster families are happy to schedule a private meet and greet if you find a pet you’d like to consider adopting.

 P.R.A.R.
 ADOPTION PROCESS

 - DO NOT apply to adopt any pet that you cannot take home within the next few days.
 Or if you will be leaving town within the next month.